byterubpay/byterub-site/_posts/2019-04-22-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-04-22.md

 **\<suraeNoether>** https://github.com/b-g-goodell/mrl-skunkworks/tree/matching-powerpuff/Matching
 **\<sarang>** What are your next steps for this (jumping ahead a bit)?
 **\<suraeNoether>** the main idea is this
-**\<suraeNoether>** how accurate is the matching approach as ring size scales up? how accurate is the matching approach as churn number increases? how can we use the answers to these questions to formulate best practices for monero churners?
+**\<suraeNoether>** how accurate is the matching approach as ring size scales up? how accurate is the matching approach as churn number increases? how can we use the answers to these questions to formulate best practices for byterub churners?
 **\<sarang>** for sure
 **\<suraeNoether>** is there a way we can define some concrete threshold we want to attain?
 **\<sarang>** Understanding how ring size and some specified churn behaviors affect these matching heuristics can give a much clearer picture of what it would take to hit certain thresholds
 **\<suraeNoether>** anyway, that's my progress update on MRL11: soon^TM.
 I'm actually getting results without breaking anything, and now it's a matter of debugging the code and writing new tests to ensure that the results I'm getting are consistent
 **\<suraeNoether>** but I also have a collaborative update, as described in the agenda
 **\<suraeNoether>** long story short: Clemson University's School of Mathematical and Statistical Sciences is interested in starting a general center for blockchain and cryptocurrency studies.
-**\<suraeNoether>** and they are interested in involving Monero Research Lab in their efforts.
+**\<suraeNoether>** and they are interested in involving ByteRub Research Lab in their efforts.
 **\<endogenic>** coolio
 **\<suraeNoether>** we have a few interesting research collaboration possibilities with clemson just stand-alone, new shiny blockchain center notwithstanding
 **\<suraeNoether>** mainly: Professor Shuhong Gao is in the middle of writing several papers that promise to be rather groundbreaking